 The story ends with a very appropriate prayer.

 Other stories of heroic feats can also be found on the same website, including that of Sir Vivian Fuchs's Transantarctic crossing in 1957, which completed the journey Ernest Shackleton had hoped to make.

-One useful one to note for schools or adults is the extensive biography of Shavckleton found in the 'Academic Kids' encyclopedia, which helpfully draws together and makes available material from a wide range of sources.
+One useful one to note for schools or adults is the extensive biography of Shavckleton found in the 'Academic Kids' Encyclopedia, which helpfully draws together and makes available material from a wide range of sources.

-The site also offers LINKS to a wide range of other information for Shackleton fans, including on Antarctica and on the current and previous Antarctic Research and Support ship HMS Endurance.
+The site also offers LINKS to a range of other information for Shackleton fans, including on Antarctica and on the current and previous Antarctic Research and Support ship HMS Endurance.